-The FAW (Spodoptera frugiperda) remains a significant threat to maize production worldwide because of its rapid adaptability and polyphagy.
+The FAW (Spodoptera frugiperda) remains a significant threat to maize production worldwide because of its rapid adaptability and polyphagy, and its infestation levels are influenced by agronomic practices such as planting dates (Kandil & Abdelkader, 2023).

+📌.
 Indoxacarb and Emamectin Benzoate are two very effective insecticides that can be used in integrated pest management (IPM) programs.
 Recent studies have highlighted the importance of chemical control in IPM programs.
 Emamectin benzoate has been shown to be highly toxic to FAW larvae at various stages; it significantly reduced larval infestations in field trials, and lab bioassays reported LC50 values as low as 0.089 ppm in larvae of the second instar (Abd Elmageed et al.,2022.
 As well as being extensively studied for FAW control, indoxacarb has a unique mechanism of action that targets sodium channels.
 As an insecticide, it offers a different biochemical attack than Emamectin Benzoate due to its pro-insecticide nature.
 Indoxacarb demonstrates good efficacy against FAW, but has a higher LC50 value than Emamectin Benzoate, making it a suitable for mixtures to delay resistance development (Boaventura et al., 2021).
 Research in the field, however, indicates new resistance issues.
 Spodoptera frugiperda populations from different regions have demonstrated resistance ratios between 30 and 90 to both Emamectin Benzoate and Indoxacarb, as a result of regular and careless application of these insecticides in maize and other crops.
 As a result, it is important to use insecticide mixtures strategically to manage resistance effectively.
 In binary mixtures of Emamectin Benzoate and Indoxacarb, synergistic toxicity has been demonstrated.
 There is a significant decrease in LC50 values for these mixtures when compared to single compounds, suggesting increased efficacy.
 This combination of sodium and chloride neuroreceptor channels enhances control results and lowers overall insecticide use (Mallikarjuna et al., 2022; Ribeiro et al., 2022).
 Managing both acute toxicity and sublethal effects is crucial for managing resistance.
 The effects of Emamectin Benzoate and Indoxacarb on larval development, feeding behaviour, and enzymatic detoxification pathways have been demonstrated to reduce pest fitness even among survivors (Gayathri et al., 2025).
 By incorporating these insecticides as binary mixtures into IPM strategies and monitoring resistance, these insecticides can maintain FAW control under a range of agroclimatic conditions.

 S. frugiperda has traditionally been treated with chemical insecticides, with a number of compounds showing varying levels of effectiveness in both the lab and in the field (Zhao et al., 2019; Hardke et al., 2011).
-Controlled studies have shown that indoxacarb, chlorantraniliprole, and emamectin benzoate are strongly toxic to mice.
+Controlled studies have shown that indoxacarb, chlorantraniliprole, and emamectin benzoate are strongly toxic to lepidopteran larvae.
 As a result of excessive reliance on chemicals, insecticide resistance develops and environmental concerns arise (Zhang et al., 2021) To prevent resistance and improve long-term efficacy, chemical insecticides have been combined with other control methods around the world.